 Expenses start right from the day you get the news of your pregnancy.
 The ultrasound, iron-folic acid supplements, calcium tablets, and several other follow-ups can cost a lot.
 It is vitalto prepare ahead of time.
 Here are some ways that can help soon-to-be mothers reduce their expenses:

 - Limit your expenditure: Motherhood can be an expensive journey.
 Right from medical costs and dietary expenses to hospital fees at the time of delivery, your budget is likely to get affected once you become a parent.
 However, limiting your other expenditure can help you cover these costs.

 A lot of employers also do not pay for maternity leaves.
 If your company does not offer paid leaves, you need to carefully handle your money in the first few months of pregnancy to prepare for a time without an income.

-- Factor in your pre-existing debts: It is important to account for debts like loans, credit card bills, etc. Try to settle your debt before planning for a child.
-You should also invest in avenues with good returns so you can use these funds for the well-being of your child in the future.
+- Factor in your pre-existing debts: It is essential to account for debts like loans, credit card bills, etc. Try to settle your debt before planning for a child.
+You should also invest in avenues with good returns so you can use these funds for the future well-being of your child.

 Post-birth financial planning